bolek42/pygsm/README.md

 # Experimental patches to Osmocom layer1
 The scheduler in layer1/mframe\_sched.c calls the neighbour power measurement every 10 frames.
 This can be modified to perform powermeasurements every frame, increasing performance.
-Even though, there might be stability problems ;)
-This will be further evaluated...

 ```c